In this Vocabulary, you’ll find a list of Timeneye features and elements to help you understand how we name things inside Timeneye.

 Phases are key elements of every project as they help you to break single projects into smaller chunks.
-They are sub-projects and allow you to have a detailed overview of a project in the Project section.
-You can create those when you set up a new project, or from the Project Edit view.
+They are sub-projects and give you a detailed project overview in the Project section.
+You can create those when you set up a new project or from the Project Edit view.

-Phase categories are used to collect Phases in larger groups that can be used within the project to identify common working areas and make them recognisable inside “Reports”.
+Phase categories are used to collect Phases in larger groups that can be used within the project to identify common working areas and make them recognizable inside “Reports.”
 Phase Categories can be used across projects as they work as tags to be assigned to individual tasks.

-The Entries log is a full list of your time entries sorted by date.
-The Timesheet section is located on the sidebar menu, on the left.
+The Entries log is a complete list of your time entries sorted by date.
+The Timesheet section is located on the sidebar menu on the left.

 You can filter your time entries by clicking the Filter buttons.
-Please note that some filters may be blocked due to your levels of permission.
+Just so you know, some filters may be blocked due to your permission levels.

-The client is the person or company for whom you are completing a project.
-Admins can always manage, add and edit clients from the Clients section on the sidebar, on the left.
+The client is the person or company you are completing a project for.
+Admins can always manage, add and edit clients from the Clients section on the sidebar on the left.

 Users are simply the members of your team.
-In Timeneye there are 3 different types of users:
+In Timeneye, there are three different types of users:

-All of this users can be assigned to specific project and group management roles, such as:
+All of these users can be assigned to specific project and group management roles, such as:

-The features and views available change according to a user's level of permission.
+The features and views available change according to a user's permission level.